IsopeTeam/main/README.md

 ## New SynaptiPS: SimpleGUI4

-For now open WinWCP files, folder with a list of WinWCP files and xls files
+For now open WinWCP files, folder with a list of WinWCP files and xls files.
   Features:
     -display files  /
     -superimposed traces  /
     -leak average  /
     -smooth traces  /
     -calculate amplitudes for 1 to N peaks  /
     -define cursors  /
     -fit exponential for the current trace, all traces and trains  /

     In the pipeline: filter data, General fitting procedure, General Stats procedure